Brand Review: Ede & Ravenscroft

 One of my earliest associations with Ede & Ravenscroft was to attend a fitting at one of their charming stores – E&R’s shop fronts are some of the most beautiful – for a graduate gown and mortar board.
 When I entered, the door bell tinkled and a bearded man in a lilac stripe shirt stepped forward, sleeves rolled and a tape measure draped like a scarf over his shoulders; token tailorisms I thought to myself.
 However, I was mistaken.
 I had just interrupted another fitting; gowning graduates is a serious business for this establishment.
 I was asked politely to wait and browse whilst the other shaggy haired student was attended to behind drawn scarlet curtains.

 Whilst browsing I discovered that there was far more to E&R than the supply of ceremonial wares.
-The suits, though expensive, are exquisite for off the rack examples and are available in natty, slim-fitting cuts.
+The tailoring, though expensive, are exquisite for luxury off the rack suits and are available in natty, slim-fitting cuts.
 Ties are a mixture of Duchamp-esque modernity and nostalgic stripes and foulards.
 Knitwear is Scottish wool or cashmere and pocket squares are delightful; predominantly paisley and polka dot.
 Their shirts are also very splendid – quite as good as some of the most venerable names on Jermyn Street.
 Above all, a visit to an Ede & Ravenscroft store is an education in taste; a temple of restraint and elegance.

 The problems in accessing an establishment that goes back to 1689, the year in which Peter the Great took control of Russia, lie with it’s communication with, and position in, the modern world.
 Though Ede & Ravenscroft, crimson-faced, could not assist me in my search for dove grey morning dress gloves, they directed me to a list of competitors and tiny establishments one would not ordinarily be aware of.